 1. Use WD-40 instead of Chainsaw Bar Oil

 WD-40 is designed to grease locks and remove adhesives, not to make your chainsaw run smoothly.
 It’s also worth noting that WD-40 will dry out the rubber components in your engine, causing short-term damage.
-However, you can use a small amount to lubricate your chainsaw’s chain occasionally, but I do not recommend using it more than that.

 2. Use Motor oil instead of Chainsaw Bar Oil

-In need, motor oil can be used instead of bar oil.
-But it is important to know that using motor oil may not be good for your chain if used for prolonged periods.
+Motor oil can be used instead of bar oil if needed.
+However, it is essential to know that motor oil may not be suitable for your chain if used for prolonged periods.
 Motor oil has a higher viscosity than bar oil and more easily attracts dirt into the guide bar rail.
-It is less sticky and finishes out much quicker than bar oil.
-Motor oils also pose an increased environmental hazard to vegetation due to their synthetic nature.

 3. Use Vegetable oil instead of Chainsaw Bar Oil

 A small amount of vegetable oil can be used instead of bar oil.
 Vegetable oils may be the best alternative due to their biodegradability and appropriate viscosity range.
 They are also much cheaper than the available alternatives, particularly compared with WD-40.
-One of the more popular alternatives is canola oil (rapeseed oil).

-However, there are certain cons to consider.
-Most vegetable oils are not as good at radiating heat as specialized bar oil.
-They also have a lower shelf life and can get rancid after a while.
+They also have a lower shelf life and can get rancid afterward.
 This is due to their organic nature.
 They can also attract rodents and other pests.

-What Happens if you don’t Use Chain Oil?
+What Happens if You Don’t Use Chain Oil?

-When a chain oil isn’t used, the friction increases between the bar and chain.
-The friction will slow down the chain and causes the engine to work harder.
-Both the bar and chain will wear much faster, compromising your chainsaw’s cutting performance.
+When chain oil isn’t used, the friction increases between the bar and chain.
+The friction will slow down the chain and cause the engine to work harder.
+The bar and chain will wear much faster, compromising your chainsaw’s cutting performance.

 When you do not stop in time, it can even overheat the engine.

-Additionally, when the chain doesn’t rotate freely, it is bound to get stuck while cutting and can kick back towards the user.
-These kickbacks pose serious risks of accidents and injuries.
-That is why it is crucial for chainsaw users always to add some sort of lubricant for their bar and chains.
+Additionally, when the chain doesn’t rotate freely, it is bound to get stuck while cutting and can kick back toward the user.
+These kickbacks pose severe risks of accidents and injuries.

 Should I oil my chainsaw after every use?